thespacedoctor/breaker/docs/source/_includes/tutorial.rst

-Mutli-Panel Comparison Plots
+Multi-Panel Comparison Plots
 ----------------------------

 The localisation maps for each wave come in various flavours at different stages of processing and with varying degrees of accuracy.
 It can be useful to produce a multi-panel plot of these maps to compare them.
-The following command with generate this plot, with a normalise colour range so the probabilities on each map can be directly compared.
+The following command will generate this plot, with a normalise colour range so the probabilities on each map can be directly compared.

 .. code-block:: bash